GuangWeiToo/ConvenienceStoreGame/README.md

 If you get it correct the customer will leave and you earn virtual money.
 Press escape and click quit to exit game.

-The code is in Assets\CustomerQueue.cs
+The code is in AlgorithmCourseProject\Assets\CustomerQueue.cs